-If you’ve got a pet snake, you’re probably wondering whether it’s male or female.
-Unfortunately, sexing a snake is not straightforward.
-They don’t present much sexual dimorphism (visual differences between males and females).
-Usually, the only noticeable differences between male and female snakes are on the inside.
+Sexing snakes is not straightforward.
+They don’t present much sexual dimorphism (visual differences between the sexes).
+The only noticeable differences between male and female snakes are on the inside.

-There are ways to identify male and female snakes visually, but they vary between species and are not always accurate.
-We’re going to explain the anatomical difference between male and female snakes and take you through the two main sexing methods.
+There are visual ways of identifying male and female snakes, but the differences vary between species and are not always accurate.
+We’ll explain the anatomical differences between male and female snakes, as well as covering the two most effective ways of sexing snakes.

 How to Tell if Your Snake is Male or Female

 Male and female cloacas look exactly the same from the outside.
-It’s only internally that the differences can be found.
-To observe these differences, there are two main methods.
+It’s only internally that the differences can be found, which makes like more difficult.
+To find out these differences, there are two main methods.

 Both of these methods must only be attempted by experienced snake keepers.
 If you’ve never probed or popped a snake before, ask a veterinarian or herpetologist to help you.

-- Purchase a sexing probe kit.
+- Get a sexing probe kit.
 These are available in various thicknesses depending upon the size of the snake.
-You can get an 8-piece probe kit with a case on Amazon by clicking on this link.

 - Lubricate the probe well, using K-Y jelly or petroleum jelly.

 - Find the snake’s cloaca.
-It’s located on the snake’s belly, at the base of the tail.
-Gently bend the snake’s tail to see where the two openings are.
+It’s on the snake’s belly, at the base of the tail.
+Bend the snake’s tail to see where the two openings are located.

-- Insert the probe, very gently, into one of the two openings, going towards the tail.
-Slide the probe slowly and carefully.
-Stop when you feel resistance.
+- Insert the probe into one of the two openings, going towards the tail.
+Slide the probe slowly.
+Stop sliding when you feel resistance.

-- Place your thumb on the probe to measure how far it went, then pull it out slowly.
+- Place your thumb on the probe to measure how far it went, then pull it out gradually.

 If the probe was able to be inserted further than the width of your snake, your snake is male.
-If the probe went down only two or three scales, she’s probably a female.
+If the probe went down only two or three scales, it’s probably a female.

-Cloacal popping is less invasive for your snake than cloacal probing.
-However, it is slightly more challenging to accomplish.
-It involves manually trying to evert the snake’s hemipenes, using your thumb.
-If no hemipenes are present, of course, your snake is female.
+Cloacal popping involves manually trying to evert the snake’s hemipenes, using your thumb.
+If no hemipenes are present, your snake is female.

-- Hold your snake with its belly facing you, and find the cloaca.
-Ask someone to hold the snake, if necessary.
+- Hold your snake with its belly facing you and find the cloaca.

 - Place your thumb on the snake’s tail, near the cloaca.